mikehaertel/minrx/README.md

 ## Acknowledgements

-Arnold Robbins pestered me for years to write this matcher, and enthusiastically tested numerous early versions of it with Gawk.
+Arnold Robbins pestered me for years to write this matcher, and enthusiastically tested numerous early versions of it with GNU `awk`.
-He contributed the manual page and `rxgrep.c`.
+He contributed the manual page and the `rxgrep` program.

+The `meson` build was contributed by shenleban tongying.

 Development of this matcher also benefitted immensely from a POSIX regular expression test suite developed by Douglas McIlroy, Glenn Fowler, and others.